cameronmclean/hyperPatterns/hyperPatterns.md

 for each POST we generate a tmp dir with `fs.mkdir(session, ...)` store all the stuff there, then delete the session dir with `rimraf()` - see https://github.com/isaacs/rimraf

-> so then concurrent POSTs sorted for now! :)
+> so then,...  concurrent POSTs sorted for now! :)

+#####20150331

+changed tidyUp() function to accept a callback and add an empty  `.keep` file to `./tmp` so that git tracks the "empty" dir.
+Needed only if someday someone tries to clone and run this thing - the code expects a `./tmp` in `/site` for the handling of files submitted by forms.
+To write the empty file - `fs.openSync('filepath', 'w');` the 'w' flag truncates or overwrites...